farheenzehra29/International-Trade-Analysis/README.md

 #### <i class="icon-file"></i> Dataset

-Copy the zip to your current working directory and extract its contents.
+Copy the zip file from https://www.kaggle.com/unitednations/global-commodity-trade-statistics to your current working directory and extract its contents.

 #### <i class="icon-file"></i> requirements.txt
 Copy the requirements.txt file to your working directory and run the command: